netomi/netomi.github.com/about.md

 <br/>

-My name is Thomas Neidhart and this webpage outlines a few of the things I have done in the past and I am working on currently.
+This github page showcases a few of the things I have been working on and contains a blog about things I find interesting to share.

 In the past I have been involved as